 A last-ditch treatment saves a girl with pneumonia

-ADVANCE FOR USE SUNDAY, JUNE 4 - In this Monday, May 29, 2017 photo, Sage McCue, 11, and her mother, Heidi McCue, pose for a picture at their home in Palmetto, Fla.
-Sage recently came home from John Hopkins All Children's Hospital in St. Petersburg, after a near-four-month stay.
+ADVANCE FOR USE SUNDAY, JUNE 4 - In this Monday, May 29, 2017 photo, Dr. David Kays, of Johns Hopkins All Children's Hospital in St. Petersburg, Fla., poses with an extracorporeal membrane oxygenation machine in the hospital's cardiovascular intensive care unit.
+Sage McCue, 11, of Palmetto, Fla., recently returned home from the hospital, after a near-four-month stay.

 Add your comments below